JuliaMath/IntelVectorMath.jl/README.md

 # VML

 This package provides bindings to the Intel Vector Math Library for arithmetic and transcendental functions.
-It is often substantially faster than using Julia's built-in functions.
+Especially for large vectors it is often substantially faster than broadcasting Julia's built-in functions.

-## Using VML.jl
+## Setting up VML.jl

 To use VML.jl, you must have the Intel Vector Math Library installed.
 For this you have two options.
 First, you can install (and build) [MKL.jl](https://github.com/JuliaComputing/MKL.jl), which will add the necessary libraries to your Julia install.
-This will change you Julia system image however, so if you would prefer not to do that you can get the stand-alone [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
+This will change your Julia system image however, so if you would prefer not to do that you can get the stand-alone [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
 The default install location will be detected automatically (currently only `opt/intel/mkl/lib` on Unix).
 If you have chosen a different location or have multiple versions of MKL, you can also specify the environmental variable
 ```
     ENV["MKL_SL"] = <.../lib>
 ```
-This folder should contain `libmkl_rt`, `libmkl_core` and `libmkl_vml_avx` or `libmkl_vml_avx2`, with file ending appropriate for your operating system.
+The specified folder should contain `libmkl_rt`, `libmkl_core` and `libmkl_vml_avx` or `libmkl_vml_avx2`, with file endings appropriate for your operating system.
 The definition of `ENV["MKL_SL"]` will take precedence even if `MKL.jl` or default standalone MKL are installed.

-Using the beta-stage [CpuId.jl](https://github.com/m-j-w/CpuId.jl) VML.jl detects if your processor supports the newer `avx2` instructions, and if not default to `libmkl_vml_avx`.
+Using [CpuId.jl](https://github.com/m-j-w/CpuId.jl) VML.jl detects if your processor supports the newer `avx2` instructions, and if not default to `libmkl_vml_avx`.
 If your system does not have AVX this package will currently not work for you.

+If any of this detection does not work for you, please let me know.

+## Using VML.jl

 After loading VML.jl, vector calls to functions listed below will automatically use VML instead of openlibm when possible.
+Note that most function currently do not have a vectorized version (e.g. you call `sin.(rand(300))`), so there should be no conflict.
+If there is let me know.
+Updated and conflict tested exported functions are planned for the future.

 By default, VML uses `VML_HA` mode, which corresponds to an accuracy of
 <1 ulp, matching the accuracy of Julia's built-in openlibm